Updated: January 7, 2025

 Installed wind capacity (GW)

-Advanced materials, and new engineering techniques, are making turbines bigger still; the largest in development are over 850 feet tall with 800-foot diameters.19,20 Other technologies, like embedded sensors and artificial intelligence, are providing additional benefits, adjusting turbine positioning in real-time to optimally capture the wind.
+Advanced materials, and new engineering techniques, are making turbines bigger still; in July 2023, the world’s largest win turbine went online with a 853 ft rotor diameter with three 404 ft blades.20 Other technologies like embedded sensors and artificial intelligence are providing additional benefits, adjusting turbine positioning in real-time to optimally capture the wind.

 Solar Power